LSE Impact Prize

 • Applications are open to LSE employees in any job family (externals can’t receive monies but will be invited to the ceremony).

-• All applicants will be invited to a prize-giving ceremony on Wednesday 24 June from 4-6pm
+• All applicants and their colleagues are invited to a prize-giving ceremony on Wednesday 24 June from 4-6pm.
+Register to attend.

 Prize categories